You-Gao/Blog/_fun/2024-07-13-a-short-hike.md

 **Character Control:** Players control the bird character using movement keys.

 **Jumping and Gliding:** Pressing 'Z' allows the character to jump, and holding the button lets the character glide.
-Players can also perform a freedive.
+Players can also perform a free dive.

 **Item Usage:** Pressing 'X' with an equipped item allows the player to use the item.